 NZEC supports initiatives by New Zealand exporters to have and apply internal policies to combat bribery and corruption.
 New Zealand exporters are encouraged to:

 - Develop and implement appropriate internal control systems that combat bribery and corruption.

-- Familiarise appropriate employees and agents with relevant New Zealand legislation.
+- Familiarise appropriate employees and agents with relevant New Zealand and international legislation prohibiting bribery.

 - Educate appropriate employees and agents about:

 - their responsibilities regarding combating bribery and corruption,

 - how to identify bribery and corruption, and

 - the actions to take if they encounter bribery and corruption.

 - Identify the export markets that present a significant risk of bribery and corruption.